streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 # Prepare repository for development

-That is a good moment create a branch and switch to it.
+That is a good moment to create a branch and switch to it.
 It can be done with the following command:

 `git checkout -b short_branch_name_describing_planned_work`